Tenderloin (film): Plot

-Rose Shannon (Dolores Costello), a cabaret dancer, is in love with Chuck White (Conrad Nagel), the stylish “Beau Brummel” of the Tenderloin district.
+Rose Shannon, a cabaret dancer, is in love with Chuck White, the stylish “Beau Brummell” of the Tenderloin district.
 One evening, she invites him to her apartment, only to discover his true nature.
 Terrified, she flees and stumbles upon a satchel thrown from a passing car.
 It bears the tag of a night-and-day bank—and seems to be filled with money.

 Seizing the chance to escape her grim life and forget Chuck, Rose takes the bag.
 However, a policeman observes her suspicious behavior and brings her to the station.
 When opened, the satchel is found to contain only blank paper and iron slugs.
 With no evidence against her, Rose is released.

-Unbeknownst to her, the satchel had been ditched by Chuck's gangster associates—Sparrow (George E. Stone), Lefty (Dan Wolheim), and the Mug (Pat Hartigan)—all under the leadership of the Professor (Mitchell Lewis).
+Unbeknownst to her, the satchel had been ditched by Chuck's gangster associates—Sparrow, Lefty, and the Mug—all under the leadership of the Professor.
 They had botched a robbery and discarded what they believed was the loot.
 Seeing Rose pick it up, they assume she now has the real take.

 To retrieve it, the gang devises a plan.
-Chuck, seeking forgiveness, invites Rose to his Aunt Molly's (Dorothy Vernon) home in the country.
+Chuck, seeking forgiveness, invites Rose to his Aunt Molly's home in the country.
 Weeks go by without word.
 The gang suspects betrayal and heads to the country hideout.
 A fight erupts—Chuck is beaten and tied up.
 The Professor convinces Rose that Chuck used her only to find the stolen loot.
 Crushed, she flees.

 At the train station, Rose overhears Sparrow say that Chuck truly loves her.
 Lefty and the Mug vow revenge.
 Desperate to warn Chuck, Rose braves a storm to find him.

 She tracks down the Professor's hideout, where the gang is holding Chuck along with a man who turns out to be the bank's cashier—a co-conspirator who has double-crossed the gang.
 Chaos erupts when the police raid the hideout.
 Gunfire is exchanged.
 The gang surrenders.
 Rose and Chuck are rescued by police.